felipemaiapolo/prompteval/README.md

                              --bench "BBH"
 ```
 Note, that this requires the file `./data/Ys.pickle` to contain correctness data for the respective benchmark as the `create_data.py` script creates it.
 Add `--push_to_hub`, to automatically push the resulting model to your namespace on the huggingface hub (remember to `huggingface-cli login` before training).

+## LLM-as-a-judge experiment
+To run the LLM-as-a-judge experiment, please follow the steps:
+1. Install AlpacaEval 2.0 using the command `pip install alpaca-eval==0.6.4`;
+2. Run ``python ./prompteval/generate_prompts.py`` to generate prompt variations.
+Having a GPU will accelerate this step because we use SentenceTransformers to encode texts;
+3. Move the directories `./prompteval/data/templates/AlpacaEval/configs` and `./prompteval/data/templates/AlpacaEval/templates` to your `evaluators_configs` AlpacaEval folder; for example, if you are using a Miniconda 3 (or Anaconda) environment, your folder should be in the directory `miniconda3/envs/{ENV_NAME}/lib/python{PYTHON_VERSION}/site-packages/alpaca_eval`;
+4. Open `./prompteval/evaluate.py` and, at the top of the file, create an object called `evaluators_configs_path` and paste the path to the `evaluators_configs` directory to it; if you are using a Miniconda 3 (or Anaconda) environment, your `evaluators_configs` directory should be in the directory `home/miniconda3/envs/{ENV_NAME}/lib/python{PYTHON_VERSION}/site-packages/alpaca_eval/evaluators_configs`;
+5. Export your OpenAI API key following https://pypi.org/project/alpaca-eval/0.6.4/ and run `./prompteval/evaluate.py` to conduct the evaluation step;
+6. Run the notebook `./notebooks/llm_judge_plots.ipynb` to get the plots.

 ## MMLU Data